-If you’re design is completely vector graphics.
+If your design is completely made up of vector graphics.
 You are safe to design at any scale.

-After you have chose the appropriate scale you can then choose your projects resolution.
-With large prints you will want to choose a dpi that is below 300 dpi.
+After you have chosen the appropriate scale you can then choose your project’s resolution.
+With large prints, you will want to choose a dpi that is below 300 dpi.
 This may sound crazy considering most graphics are printed at 300-600 dpi.
 The reason we choose a lower dpi is for the same reasons stated above.
 Manageable files and how the human eye perceives large scale prints.

 .jpg or .jpeg (Joint Photographic Expert Group)